Doug-MacDowell/antenna-calculator/README.md

 Download and install the 'shortwave_antenna_calculator' gem.

-And then execute this command in a terminal session:
+And then execute this command in a terminal shell:

     $ launch